RedmondGoon/spring-boot-backend/readme.md

 ## POST /account
 ____
 This API is used to create a new account, The API will return "save" account if successful.
-The request should be in JSON in the following format.
+The request body should look as follows:
-{"password":"123", "firstName":"Redmond", "lastName":"Goon", "email":"redmond_g@hotmail.com"}
 <code>
 {
 	"password": "123",